CTL Instructor Handbook

 Managing Exams and Quizzes

 Details and policies regarding the timing of exams, quizzes and other assessments should be listed in the syllabus.
-Some instructors send a reminder to students one week prior to each announced exam or quiz.
+You also can consider sending a reminder to students one week before each announced exam or quiz.
 Suggestions for the content of the exam reminder:

-- Requirements or restrictions regarding electronic or communication devices (e.g., cellphones, laptops, smartwatches, etc. must be turned off and put away during the exam).
+- Technology policy: Clarify expectations regarding electronic devices.
+For example, state whether cellphones, laptops, smartwatches, and other devices must be turned off and put away during the exam.

 Academic Dishonesty